reowst/sdk/README.md

 It's used by multiplayer games to get better network performance for their players.

-Network Next is in production with [Rocket League](https://rocketleague.com) and is accelerating millions of sessions per-day!

 ## Building Network Next

 To use Network Next, you must integrate the Network Next SDK with your game client and server.